dominikrys/rust-exercism/README.md

 $ $ cargo test some_test
 ```

-To see, if your solution contains some common ineffective use cases, inside the solution directory use
+Check if the solution contains some common ineffective use cases

 ```bash
 $ cargo clippy --all-targets